 While the Elsa was a go-to for everyday wear, we also think it's a decent option for light and short hikes on local trails.
 Wear it while you walk your dog, head out with friends, commute to work, or go out for dinner.
 The boot is fairly breathable making it a great option to wear throughout the day.

 At just $130, this product is a great value if you want a cute boot for a mild climate if you're looking for serious winter protection, not so much.
 If you live in climates that aren't super wet or don't dip down into the double negatives, it can be worn all day.
 We didn't notice any durability issues throughout our testing period.
-That said, there are boots that perform better in warmth and weather protection for less.
 For example, check out the Columbia Ice Maiden II, our Best Buy winner for just $80.

 The Elsa is a great everyday wear boot that can be worn both inside and out.
-While it's only got 100-grams of insulation, it's limited by its warmth and weather protection.
 However, it was one of our testers favorite for its comfortable and versatile design that had us choosing it to wear day in and day out.

 — Amber King